Jad-Moawad/Labour-Market-Prospects-of-Young-Adults-in-Europe/README.md

 Analyses use the EU - Statistics on Income and Living Conditions (Eurostata, 2020) and the European Social Survey (Norwegian Centre for Research Data, 2020).

-Request access to the EU-SILC data from this link: https://ec.europa.eu/eurostat/web/microdata/european-union-statistics-on-income-and-living-conditions.
+Request access to the EU-SILC data here: https://ec.europa.eu/eurostat/web/microdata/european-union-statistics-on-income-and-living-conditions.

-The ESS data can be collected through the cumulative data wizard page here: https://www.europeansocialsurvey.org/downloadwizard/.
+Collect the ESS data from the cumulative data wizard page here: https://www.europeansocialsurvey.org/downloadwizard/.

 # Software